 Statistically, therefore, there is not much to be said for making an effort at all.
 This is not due to a lack of willpower, but to wrong information and beliefs, with which overweight or obese people repeatedly fall into the same diet traps.
 Here are 8 things to keep in mind if you really want to lose weight.

 As is so often the case in life, quality is more important than quantity when it comes to food.
-To lose weight, it is not so important how much you eat, but what you eat matters the most.
+It is not so important how much you eat to lose weight, but what you eat matters the most.

-These are the kind of foods you should be eating.
-Real foods are whole, single-ingredients and are mostly unprocessed (1).
-They have been around for thousands of years.
-In contrast to industrial produces, they are healthy, filling, and keep you slim.
+They have been around for thousands of years and people have been enjoying them for millenniums.
+In contrast to industrial products, they are healthy, filling, and keep you slim.
 You’ll enjoy them when you get used to them.

 3. Maintain a Good Weight Loss Habit

 Healthy weight loss is not a question of the right diet but the right habits.
 To lose weight sustainably, you have to acquire an eating behavior that you can maintain in the long term.